Course List Page

 FSN 401 Community Nutrition

 Examines human needs and delivery systems within community setting.
 Focus on designing, implementing, and evaluating nutrition education programs or intervention projects.
 Field experience.
-Prerequisites: FSN 301 and senior standing or permission.
+Prerequisites: C or better in FSN 301; FSN 410.
 Lec 2, Lab 4.
 Cr.
 4. Spring.
-Dr. White.
+Ms. Yerxa.

 FSN 410 Human Nutrition and Metabolism

 Science of human nutrition is studied, stressing body metabolism as integrated with organ function for normal individuals, and requirements for energy and nutrients.
-Prerequisite: BMB 322 and BIO 208.
+Prerequisites: BIO 208 or BIO200, and a C-or better in BMB322.
 Cr.
 3. Fall.
+Dr. Myracle.

 FSN 412 Medical Nutrition Therapy I

 Develops skills in clinical nutrition assessment, therapeutic diet calculations, and nutrition support.
 Emerging areas of nutrition in relation to disease prevention and treatment will be discussed.
 Lec 2, Cr 2.
 Fall.
 Dr. Sullivan.